clearmatics/qreacto/README.md

 ## Running a React component

 To run a React component, first, create a folder called `components/` in the root of the project.
-Then create your component in a .jsx or .tsx file.
+Then in that folder, create your component in a .jsx or .tsx file.
 For example:

 ``` javascript